Advertisement

 In a medical context, abortion is known as Interruption volontaire de grossesse (voluntary interruption of pregnancy) and is frequently shortened to IVG.

-Two appointments are required in order to secure an abortion and these can be with either a doctor (either your registered GP/family doctor or another), a midwife or at a family-planning clinic.
+Two appointments are required in order to secure an abortion and these can be with a doctor (either your registered GP/family doctor or another), a midwife or at a family-planning clinic.

 At the first appointment you will be given information on your options and the methods of abortion available and offered counselling if you want it.